TypedArray.prototype.findLast()

 Find the last prime number in a typed array

-The following example returns the value of the last element in the typed array that is a prime number, or undefined if there is no prime number.
+The following example returns the last element in the typed array that is a prime number, or undefined if there is no prime number.

 js